Join them & register for a no-cost kidney health class in your neighborhood. Find a Class Near Me »

-This renal diet winner can be paired with the previous good-for-you food, onions, to make a unique Apple Onion Omelet.
-With versatile apples you can eat them raw, make baked apples, stew apples, make them into apple sauce, or use in a dessert such as apple pie or apple cake.
-You can also drink them as apple juice or apple cider.
+This kidney diet winner can be paired with the previous good-for-you food, onions, to make a unique Apple Onion Omelet.
+With versatile apples you can eat them raw, make baked apples, stew apples, make them into apple sauce, or drink them as apple juice or apple cider.

 These tangy, tasty berries are known to protect against bladder infections by preventing bacteria from sticking to the bladder wall.
 In a similar way, cranberries also protect the stomach from ulcer-causing bacteria and protect the lining of the gastrointestinal (GI) tract, promoting GI health.
 Cranberries have also been shown to protect against cancer and heart disease.